JonasPrimbs/oidc-e2ea-server/README.md

 {
   "iss": "postman", // The client ID.
   "sub": "9bbaa2f7-69a9-4eae-b6b8-94fc660112fc",  // The user's unique identifier.
 In Keycloak, this is a UUID which is displayed in the Users menu.
-  "aud": "http://op.localhost/realms/ridt", // The OpenID Provider's URL = issuer of the Remote ID Token.
+  "aud": "http://op.localhost/realms/iat", // The OpenID Provider's URL = issuer of the ID Assertion Token.
   "iat": 1659355205,  // Unix timestamp when the token was issued.
   "nbf": 1659355205,  // Unix timestamp when the token becomes valid.
   "exp": 1669355235,  // Unix timestamp when the token expires.
   "nonce": "VjfU46Z5ykIhn7jJzqZoWK+paq63EKuH",  // A random nonce.
-  "token_claims": "name email email_verified",  // The requested identity claims for the Remote ID Token.
+  "token_claims": "name email email_verified",  // The requested identity claims for the ID Assertion Token.
-  "token_lifetime": 3600, // The requested lifetime of the Remote ID Token.
+  "token_lifetime": 3600, // The requested lifetime of the ID Assertion Token.
-  "token_nonce": "Bjxq27FUlB0XAW2ib+Zs6s57RQrcmUxA" // A random nonce to set into the Remote ID Token.
+  "token_nonce": "Bjxq27FUlB0XAW2ib+Zs6s57RQrcmUxA" // A random nonce to set into the ID Assertion Token.
 }
 ```